sdiehl/wiwinwlh/tutorial.md

 GHC
 ---

-GHC is the Glorious Glasgow Haskell Compiler originally written in 1989.
-GHC is a massive compiler supports a wide variety of extensions.
-GHC is the de facto standard for Haskell compilers.
-There are a few other compilers that have existed but they either are quite limited or have bit rotted over the years.
-GHC is also the only reference implementation for the Haskell language and defines what Haskell the language is by its implementation.
+GHC is the Glorious Glasgow Haskell Compiler.
+Originally written in 1989, GHC is now the de facto standard for Haskell compilers.
+A few other compilers have existed along the way, but they either are quite limited or have bit rotted over the years.
+At this point, GHC is a massive compiler and it supports a wide variety of extensions.
+It’s also the only reference implementation for the Haskell language and as such, it defines what Haskell the language is by its implementation.

 GHC is run at the command line with the command `ghc`.